 #5 is toxic and when it happens, neither spouse is going to have peace or happiness...

-5. Holding Grudges and “Keeping Score”
+5. Holding Grudges and “Keeping Score” Can Lead to Divorce.

 If you’ve been married longer than 15 minutes, chances are good that your spouse has done something to offend you and you’ve done something to offend him/her.
 When our words or actions cause harm, we need to be quick to admit fault and seek forgiveness.
 When your spouse has wronged you, you need to offer grace quickly so that trust can start being rebuilt and there’s no room for bitterness to take root in your heart.
 Don’t use past hurts as ammunition in arguments.
 Let grace flow freely in your marriage.
 No marriage can survive without it.